 - Don’t give up.
 If being alone makes you uncomfortable, keep practicing.
 It’s a skill, just like any other.

 Once you get the hang of it, you may find yourself growing more comfortable in your own company.
-You may discover talents you never knew you had, and you’ll be able to share your newfound freedom, creativity, and perspective with your friends and family when you get back out there!
+You may discover talents you never knew you had, and you’ll be able to show off your newfound freedom, creativity, and perspective with your friends and family when you get back out there!